glesica/mtdata/README.md

 new lock file, and then update the `requirements.txt` file used to build the Docker image.

+### Checks

+Prior to making a pull request, run the various check scripts and fix any problems they identify.

+  * `./tool/check-tests.sh`
+  * `./tool/check-types.sh`
+  * `./tool/check-format.sh`
+  * `./tool/check-lints.sh`

+If the formatter needs to be run, do this with `./tool/run-format.sh`.

+### Documentation

+When the API changes, the auto-generated documentation needs to be updated.
+To do this, run `./tool/update-docs.sh`, then commit any changes that result.

 ### Docker Image

 The Docker image specified in `Dockerfile` bundles the code to make